saucelabs/sauce-docs/docs/test-fairy/ci-tools/ms-app-ctr.md

 ### 2. Verify a Post Build Step Exists

-App-center will use this file as a `post build script` for your project, so your app gets uploaded automatically.
+App-center uses this file as a `post build script` for your project, so your app gets uploaded automatically.

 <img src={useBaseUrl('/img/test-fairy/ci-tools/appcntr-1.png')} alt="post build script"/>